Campbell & CO Investment Adviser LLC Reduces Position in ICU Medical, Inc. (NASDAQ:ICUI)

 Campbell & CO Investment Adviser LLC lessened its holdings in shares of ICU Medical, Inc. (NASDAQ:ICUI – Free Report) by 39.4% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 5,090 shares of the medical instruments supplier’s stock after selling 3,310 shares during the period.
 Campbell & CO Investment Adviser LLC’s holdings in ICU Medical were worth $907,000 at the end of the most recent reporting period.

-Several other large investors also recently bought and sold shares of ICUI.
-Eagle Asset Management Inc. boosted its holdings in ICU Medical by 0.3% in the 1st quarter.
-Eagle Asset Management Inc. now owns 65,279 shares of the medical instruments supplier’s stock valued at $10,768,000 after purchasing an additional 186 shares during the last quarter.
-Daiwa Securities Group Inc. boosted its holdings in ICU Medical by 8.4% in the 2nd quarter.
-Daiwa Securities Group Inc. now owns 31,726 shares of the medical instruments supplier’s stock valued at $5,653,000 after purchasing an additional 2,466 shares during the last quarter.
-Swiss National Bank lifted its holdings in shares of ICU Medical by 1.1% in the 2nd quarter.
-Swiss National Bank now owns 44,519 shares of the medical instruments supplier’s stock worth $7,933,000 after acquiring an additional 500 shares during the last quarter.
-Keeley Teton Advisors LLC lifted its holdings in shares of ICU Medical by 9.1% in the 1st quarter.
-Keeley Teton Advisors LLC now owns 5,980 shares of the medical instruments supplier’s stock worth $986,000 after acquiring an additional 500 shares during the last quarter.
-Finally, Bank of Montreal Can acquired a new position in shares of ICU Medical in the 2nd quarter worth approximately $1,650,000.
-Hedge funds and other institutional investors own 91.49% of the company’s stock.
+Several other institutional investors and hedge funds also recently bought and sold shares of ICUI.
+Wellington Management Group LLP boosted its holdings in ICU Medical by 71.6% in the 1st quarter.
+Wellington Management Group LLP now owns 1,516,089 shares of the medical instruments supplier’s stock valued at $337,542,000 after purchasing an additional 632,609 shares during the last quarter.
+Morgan Stanley lifted its holdings in shares of ICU Medical by 233.5% in the 4th quarter.
+Morgan Stanley now owns 679,912 shares of the medical instruments supplier’s stock worth $107,073,000 after acquiring an additional 476,012 shares during the last quarter.
+FMR LLC lifted its holdings in shares of ICU Medical by 24,085.9% in the 1st quarter.
+FMR LLC now owns 172,929 shares of the medical instruments supplier’s stock worth $28,526,000 after acquiring an additional 172,214 shares during the last quarter.
+Vanguard Group Inc. lifted its holdings in shares of ICU Medical by 8.8% in the 1st quarter.
+Vanguard Group Inc. now owns 2,122,104 shares of the medical instruments supplier’s stock worth $472,466,000 after acquiring an additional 171,851 shares during the last quarter.
+Finally, Norges Bank acquired a new position in shares of ICU Medical in the 4th quarter worth approximately $20,266,000.
+91.49% of the stock is currently owned by institutional investors and hedge funds.

-Several equities analysts have recently commented on the stock.
-StockNews.com assumed coverage on shares of ICU Medical in a report on Thursday, October 5th.
-They issued a “hold” rating on the stock.
+ICUI has been the topic of several recent research reports.
 TheStreet downgraded shares of ICU Medical from a “c-” rating to a “d+” rating in a research note on Tuesday, October 10th.
+StockNews.com initiated coverage on shares of ICU Medical in a research note on Thursday, October 5th.
+They set a “hold” rating on the stock.

 ICU Medical Stock Up 2.2 %

-ICU Medical (NASDAQ:ICUI – Get Free Report) last announced its quarterly earnings data on Monday, November 6th.
+ICU Medical (NASDAQ:ICUI – Get Free Report) last posted its earnings results on Monday, November 6th.
 The medical instruments supplier reported $1.23 EPS for the quarter, beating analysts’ consensus estimates of $0.94 by $0.29.
+The firm had revenue of $553.31 million for the quarter, compared to the consensus estimate of $554.00 million.
 ICU Medical had a negative net margin of 1.25% and a positive return on equity of 6.53%.
-The company had revenue of $553.31 million for the quarter, compared to the consensus estimate of $554.00 million.
-Analysts predict that ICU Medical, Inc. will post 5.18 EPS for the current fiscal year.
+Research analysts predict that ICU Medical, Inc. will post 5.18 earnings per share for the current fiscal year.

 Insider Activity at ICU Medical